-With recent revisions to its tie-breaker system, discounting the value of a shootout win in determining regular season standings, it's time for a refresher course in NHL tiebreaker rules.
+NHL realignment and recent revisions to the tie-breaker system, discounting the value of a shootout win in determining regular season standings, have altered tiebreaker rules and playoff seeding.

-If teams share the same number of points and wins (excluding shootout wins), then the one with more points in their head-to-head season series prevails.
+If teams share the same number of points and wins (i.e., regulation + overtime wins, excluding shootout wins), then the club with more points in their head-to-head season series prevails.
 If an odd number of games occurred between the teams, points collected in the first game in the city hosting an extra match will be discounted in the math.

-In the unlikely circumstance that the teams remained tied after calculating points, wins (excluding shootout wins), and the season series, the team with the greatest positive difference between goals scored and goals allowed gets the nod.
+If teams remain tied after calculating points, wins (i.e., regulation + overtime wins, excluding shootout wins), and their head-to-head season series, then the team with the greatest positive difference between goals scored (GF) and goals allowed (GA) gets the nod.

 Subscribe to: